Sreekar-Shodhan/Sreekar-Shodhan/README.md

-### Hi there 👋

-Iam Sreekar Shodhan from India.
-Iam currently a cs student.
-I really enjoy exploring different technologies and share about my learnings online.
-Iam very much interested in web development , web3.0 and javaScript.

 ### Hi there 👋, my name is Sreekar Shodhan
 #### Coding - learning in public - sharing my learning in public
 ![Coding - learning in public - sharing my learning in public](https://twitter.com/ShodhanSreekar/header_photo)